All the World's a Stage | Summary and Questions & Answers Class 11 by Suraj Bhatt

 Stage of Boyhood:

-In his second stage of boyhood, he is a school going student.
-He slings his bag over his shoulder with his shining face and creeps to school unwillingly like a snail.
+In his second stage of boyhood, he is a school-going student.
+He slings his bag over his shoulder with his shining face and creeps to school unwillingly, like a snail.

-Stage of a Lover:
+Stages of a Lover:

 He becomes a lover in his third stage.
 Here, his breath is hot.
 He is very busy composing ballads for his beloved's eyebrows and yearns for her attention.

-Stage of a Soldier:
+Stages of a Soldier:

-Stage of Maturity and Wisdom:
+Stages of Maturity and Wisdom:

 In his fifth stage, he becomes a fair judge with maturity and wisdom.
-He has a fair round belly.
-He seems firm and serious with his eyes and formal cut beard.
+He has a fair, round belly.
+He seems firm and serious with his eyes and formal-cut beard.
 He tries to provide fair justice to others.

 CLICK HERE 👇 TO SELECT CHAPTERS